Kavirubc/cc_agent/output/analysis_report.md

 ## Summary of Key Findings

-This report analyzes social media performance over the past weeks, focusing on content types, engagement patterns, and platform outcomes.
-The key insights gathered will inform future content strategies.
+This report synthesizes insights from social media performance data over the recent weeks, focusing on content types, engagement patterns, and platform outcomes to inform future content strategies.

 ## 1. Top-Performing Content Types